jaggedmountain/signal_agent/SECURITY.md

 See [Threat model](README.md#threat-model) in the README for the day-to-day operational posture (who is trusted, what `/!!` means, what the journal leaks).
-The short version: **whoever can post in our Signal Note-to-Self thread can run code on the host**.
+The short version: **whoever can post to Signal Note-to-Self thread can run code on the host**.
 The agent is a remote-execution channel guarded only by Signal's account-level security.

-If our phone is compromised — physically taken, SIM-swapped, or the Signal account otherwise hijacked — the agent on the linked host should be assumed compromised too.
+If the phone is compromised — physically taken, SIM-swapped, or the Signal account otherwise hijacked — the agent on the linked host should be assumed compromised too.
 Mitigations: